 - 12.-(1) In every case where any account 1915, s.
-12, is delivered after the lapse of twelve months from the death the estate duty shall be charged at three times the rates set out in the Schedule; unless the person accountable for the estate duty proves to the satisfaction of the Commissioner that he has used all reasonable diligence to ascertain the estate of the deceased and could not reasonably have ascertained it earlier, and having ascertained it has used all reasonable diligence to deliver an account and to pay the estate duty thereon: Provided that in any case in which, before the delivery of the account, a grant of probate or of letters of administration had been obtained from a court of probate outside the Colony, the period shall be eighteen months from the death instead of one year. - (2) For the purposes of this section no account shall be deemed to have been delivered until the duty which reasonably appears to be payable in respect thereof has been paid, unless the Commissioner shall have allowed payment of the estate duty in respect of the said account to be postponed. - 9.
-Section 13 of the principal Ordinance is repealed Repeal of and the following section is substituted therefor: -
+12, is delivered after the lapse of twelve months and substitution the death the estate duty obtains from the death the estate duty shall be charged tion of new section. at three times the rates set out in the Schedule; unless the person accountable for the estate duty proves to the satisfaction of the Commissioner that he has used all reasonable diligence to ascertain the estate of the deceased and could not reasonably have ascertained it earlier, and having ascertained it has used all reasonable diligence to deliver an account and to pay the estate duty thereon: Provided that in any case in which, before the delivery of the account, a grant of probate or of letters of administration had been obtained from a court of probate outside the Colony, the period shall be eighteen months from the death instead of one year. - (2) For the purposes of this section no account shall be deemed to have been delivered until the duty which reasonably appears to be payable in respect thereof has been paid, unless the Commissioner shall have allowed payment of the estate duty in respect of the said account to be postponed. - 9.
+Section 13 of the principal Ordinance is repealed Repeal of and the following section is substituted therefor:-